-The purpose of the Virginia Boxwood Blight Task Force is to provide leadership in safeguarding and protecting the ornamental horticulture industry, historical gardens and landscape plantings from boxwood blight.
+The Virginia Boxwood Blight Task Force provides leadership in safeguarding and protecting the ornamental horticulture industry, historical gardens, and landscape plantings from boxwood blight.

 The following BMPs are guidelines for boxwood growers to avoid introduction of the boxwood blight pathogen or, if the disease is already present, to manage the disease in the most effective manner and avoid spread of the disease to new locations.
 Each BMP is specialized for individual boxwood growing situations.

 |Best Management Practice||Situation|

 |Best Management Practices for Boxwood Blight for Virginia Landscapes, Public Grounds and Historic Gardens||professional landscapers, public grounds and historic garden situations|

 |Best Management Practices for Boxwood Blight in the Virginia Home Landscape||residential boxwood growers|

 |Best Management Practices for Boxwood Blight in Virginia Production Nurseries WITHOUT Boxwood Blight||commercial nursery production|

 |Best Management Practices for Boxwood Blight in Virginia Production Nurseries WITH Boxwood Blight||commercial nursery production|